Reverent2005/Event-Schedular/README.md

 # Event Scheduler

-The **Advanced Scheduler** is a comprehensive C++ program designed to manage venues, congregations, and events efficiently.
+This is a comprehensive C++ program designed to manage venues, congregations, and events efficiently.
 It supports functionalities like adding and removing venues, scheduling events, and managing reservations with strict validation rules.

 ## Features